 Frequent Questions

-Inmate Telephone Access
+Inmate Telephone/Messaging Access

 How does an inmate get access to telephones while in prison?

-Access to telephones is a privilege.
+Access to telephones/tablets is a privilege.
 Inmates must abide by institutional rules on phone usage or their privilege may be withdrawn at any time.
 Restrictions on phone use will be imposed on inmates whose status would make it contrary to the disciplined operation of the institution.

 What type of calls are inmates allowed/not allowed to make?